Hear!

 Macro Music Language

 Macro Music Language (MML) is a very old and deprecated music description language for storing melodies on computers.
-MML was originally designed to be used in video games back in 70s, so you probably can't find a lot of software that can play MML files, though I chose to introduce and implement this format since it's fairly simple to implement and there are plenty of music available in this format which you can test your synthesizer with.
+MML was originally designed to be used in video games back in 70s, so you probably can't find a lot of software that can play MML files, though I chose to introduce and implement this format since it's fairly simple to implement and there are plenty of music available in this format which you can test your synthesizer with, and unlike RTTTL, it may contain multiple lines of melodies which are played in parallel.
 Here is a brief spec of this language:

 return Compose([